Ranjithanbu/fruitsApp/README.md

 # ABC mart

 ###### this is a tiny mart for shopping fruits
-i have created this web appliction in react using states  some additional features
+i have created this web appliction in react using states and some additional features